Consensys/quorum/raft/doc.md

 When the `geth` binary is passed the `--raft` flag, the node will operate in "raft mode."

+Currently Raft-based consensus requires that all nodes in the cluster are configured to list the others up-front as [static peers](https://github.com/ethereum/go-ethereum/wiki/Connecting-to-the-network#static-nodes).

 ### Some implementation basics

 Both Raft and Ethereum have their own notion of node: